-- A large pan
+- A roasting pan

-- Wood chips — When it comes to the best wood to smoke turkey, any kind of fruit wood, such as apple or cherry, complements turkey very well, but hickory, pecan, and maple will also be good
+- Wood chips: When it comes to the best wood to smoke turkey, any kind of fruit wood, such as apple or cherry, complements turkey very well, but hickory, pecan, and maple will also be good.

-- Baste the turkey with its own juices a few times during smoking, but avoid opening the smoker too often; you will lose heat and increase the cooking time.
+Set the turkey on the rack inside the grill or smoker.
+Close the lid and start your timer.
+Baste the turkey with its own juices a few times during smoking, but avoid opening the smoker too often; you will lose heat and increase the cooking time.

 Related: How to Carve a Turkey

 Favorite Smoked Turkey Recipes